National Bureau of Statistics of China

-The National Bureau of Statistics (国家统计局) is a deputy-cabinet level agency directly under the State Council of China.
+The National Bureau of Statistics (国家统计局) is a deputy-ministerial level agency directly under the State Council of China.
 Established in August 1952, the bureau is responsible for collection, investigation, research and publication of statistics concerning the nation's economy, population and other aspects of the society.

-Ning Jizhe serves as the commissioner of the bureau since 2016.
+Kang Yi has served as the commissioner of the bureau since 3 March 2022.

 Responsibilities

 The bureau's authority and responsibilities are defined in Statistics Law of the People's Republic of China.
-It is responsible for the research of the nation's overall statistics and oversee the operations of its local counterparts.
+It is responsible for the research of the nation's overall statistics and oversees the operations of its local counterparts.

 Organizations

-The bureau is led by a commissioner, with several deputy commissioners (currently four), a chief methodologist, a chief economist, and a chief information officer.
-It is composed of 18 departments, oversees 12 affiliated institutions and manages 32 survey organizations stationed in respective provinces.
+The bureau is overseen by a commissioner, several deputy commissioners (currently four), a chief methodologist, a chief economist, and a chief information officer.
+It is composed of 18 departments, oversees 12 affiliated institutions, and manages 32 survey organizations stationed in respective provinces.
 It also operates China Statistics Press (中国统计出版社), which was founded in 1955.

 The national bureau has 535 employees as authorized by the State Council.